Sample roll-out

 The Yeet keno mechanic is the canonical Keno.
 The fairness layer (HMAC-SHA256 derivation of the 10-ball draw without replacement) is identical to the reference Stake Keno implementation.
 The fairness reproduction routine works the same way.

-Even though the per-RTP figures are pending, the per-round fairness verification is fully functional at Yeet.
-The standard seven-step routine applies (see the seven-step replay walkthrough for the cross-brand walkthrough).
+Even though the per-RTP figures are pending, the per-round fairness reproduction is fully functional at Yeet.
+The standard seven-step routine applies (see the seven-step reproduction walkthrough for the cross-brand walkthrough).
 The Yeet-specific application:

 - Open the Yeet Keno fairness panel.
 Capture the published server-seed hash before placing a round.